silverpip/silverpip.github.io/_posts/2013-01-02-silent-night.md

+---
+title: Silent Night
+date: 2013-01-02 15:00:00
+category: blog
+tag: vintage
+---
         (My pregnant brain thought I posted this a month ago, and then my postpartum brain found I hadn’t.
 But I like it, so I am posting it now, enjoying the novelty of time travel.)

 I am never such an insomniac as when I am nine months pregnant.
 Normally, my problems are quite the opposite.
 I sleep too deeply, for too long, and the bad effects of a nap upon me are the stuff of legend.